fervartel/vagrant-kube1/README.md

 	```bash
 	kubeadm join "master-ip":"master-port" --token "token" --discovery-token-ca-cert-hash "hash"
 	```
-	If token expired, use below command in the master node:
+	If token expired, use below command in the master node to create a new one:
 	``` bash
 	kubeadm token create
 	```